mbower00/Watchwords-Website/README.md

 # Development Environment

 I used Visual Studio Code (code editor) with some extensions.
 I also used Firefox and Google Chrome (web browsers).
 I also used wireframe.cc for the creation of some wireframes.
 I used coolors.co for my color palette.
+I also used Ditto Clipboard Manager ([Download](https://ditto-cp.sourceforge.io/)) to aid in developement.

 Languages:
 * Python (Django uses this)